rjsf-team/react-jsonschema-form/packages/docs/docs/usage/single.md

 Fields can have titles and descriptions specified by the `title` keyword in the schema and `description` keyword in the schema, respectively.
 These two can also be overriden by the `ui:title` and `ui:description` keywords in the uiSchema.

+Description can render markdown, read more about it `markdown-to-jsx` official [docs](https://probablyup.com/markdown-to-jsx/).

 ```tsx
 import { RJSFSchema } from '@rjsf/utils';
 import validator from '@rjsf/validator-ajv8';